solana-labs/solana/book/src/account-authority.md

 ### Authority vs. Address ###
-Solana currently conflows account _address_, (i.e. its name, where it lives in the bank) with its _authority_ (i.e. who needs to sign transactions that modify the state of the account).
-Under this proposal, these concepts would be separate, or separable.
-Changing an account's authority would require the signature of the current authority (aka _re-keying_).
+Programs on Solana often conflow an account's _address_, (i.e. its name, where it lives in the bank) with its _authority_ (i.e. who needs to sign transactions that modify the state of the account).
+Under this proposal, these concepts would be separate, or separable and supported by the runtime.
+Changing an account's authority would require the signature of the current authority.

 ### Re-keying today ###
 Account rekeying is currently unimplemented in Solana, but some programs partially implement this by holding the notion of